tebemis/simple-java-mqtt-client/README.md

 For a complete example see `MQTTClientDemo.java` in `ltg.commons.examples`.

 # Important note
 This library is based off of a fixed version of the [Eclipse Paho java library](http://www.eclipse.org/paho/clients/java/).
+Hopefully they will fix their broken Maven repo and release system one day.